RozbehSharahi/bootstrap_grids/README.md

 1. Install [Docker](https://www.docker.com/).
 2. Fork the [boostrap_grids repository](https://github.com/laxap/bootstrap_grids.git).
 3. Clone the forked repository (e.g. `git clone https://github.com/your_username/bootstrap_grids.git`), change into the directory, then checkout a branch or create desired branch.
-4. Optional: Do `cp -i .docker/.env.dist .docker/.env` before the next stop if you need anything other than default versions of TYPO3/PHP, otherwise `.docker/.env.dist` will automatically be copied to `.docker/.env` and you can skip this step.
+4. Optional: Do `cp -i .docker/.env.dist .docker/.env` before the next step if you need anything other than default versions of TYPO3/PHP.
+Otherwise `.docker/.env.dist` will automatically be copied to `.docker/.env` if it doesn't already exist and you can skip this step.
 4. Run `.docker/bin/start`.
 7. Login to http://localhost:8080/typo3 with username `admin` and password `Pass123!`.